 Medicare Enrollment Periods

-Pay close attention to Medicare enrollment deadlines.
-In general, Medicare limits your ability to add or drop coverage after official enrollment periods.
+Medicare limits your ability to add or drop coverage after official enrollment periods.
+So pay close attention to Medicare enrollment deadlines.
 Here are some details:

-- Initial Enrollment Period.
-If you are not automatically enrolled, you must sign up during your "initial enrollment period" for Part A and/or Part B. This lasts seven months, starting three months before the month of your 65th birthday and ending three months after.
+Initial Enrollment Period.
+If you are not automatically enrolled, you must sign up during your "initial enrollment period" for Part A with or without Part B. This initial sign-up lasts 7 months, starting 3 months before the month of your 65th birthday and ending 3 months after.
 During this time, you can sign up for any Medicare coverage you would like.
-However, if you wait to sign up the month of your birthday or the three months that follow, you will have to wait one to three months for coverage to begin.
+However, if you wait to sign up the month of your birthday or the 3 months that follow, you will have to wait 1 to 3 months for coverage to begin.

-- You may join a Medicare Advantage Plan (Part C) during the 7-month period when you first become eligible for Medicare, or you may join, switch, or drop a Part C plan between Oct.
+Medicare Advantage Plan (Part C).
+You may join a Medicare Advantage plan during the 7-month period when you first become eligible for Medicare.
+These plans may have more benefits and more coverage.
+You may join, switch, or drop a Medicare Advantage plan between Oct.
 15 and Dec.
-7. You may switch to Original Medicare (Parts A and B) and sign up for a Medicare Prescription Drug Plan between Jan.
+7. You may switch to Original Medicare (Parts A and B) and sign up for a Medicare Prescription Drug Plan (Part D) between Jan.
 1 and Feb.
 14.

-- Sign up for Medigap early.
-If you need a Medigap plan, you should buy it within six months of getting Medicare Part B. During that period, you're protected.
-You're guaranteed to get any Medigap plan you want.
-But if you try to buy it after those six months, the insurance company can charge you a higher price or turn you down altogether.
+Sign up for Medigap early.
+Medigap is private insurance you buy to help pay for additional Medicare costs.
+If you need a Medigap plan, you should buy it within 6 months of getting Medicare Part B. During that period, you're guaranteed to get any Medigap plan that’s available in your state.
+But if you try to buy it after those 6 months, the insurance company can charge you a higher price or turn you down altogether.